 On-site Classroom Courses

-Credits for self-paced and on-site classroom courses taken through the Correctional Education Program generally are transferable to other colleges, universities, and community colleges that offer an equivalent course, as long as the student has a final course grade of C or better.
+Correctional Education Program courses are generally transferable to other colleges, universities, and community colleges that offer equivalent courses, provided the students earns a C or better.

 Friday Center for Continuing Education